Who we are, what we do

 Creating Sound for Film

-As well there are excursions to visit movie sets, workshops and film studios.
 We are visited by industry professionals to further your knowledge and confidence concerning industry filmmaking.
-You will also have an awesome time and get very inspired.
+You will also have an awesome time, have fun, and get inspired

 "This is the future" Final production 2015